jyoung57/Spirit-Selector/README.md

 - Check out the "drinks by glass type" page to find the ideal glass for your drinks.
 - Explore the "drink history" section to learn more about the origin and evolution of beverages.
 - Use the "ingredient search" feature to discover drinks based on your preferred ingredients.

+## Credits

+- https://unsplash.com for providing images to build this site.

+## Acknolwedgements

+- Thomas Basham assisted me with several of the coding efforts and assisted with a few optional ideas as well.
+- Dwight Lindquist provided feedback on errors and assisted with JavaScript adjustments along the way.

+## Contributing

+We welcome contributions to enhance the Spirit Selector experience.
+Feel free to submit bug reports, feature requests, or even your own favorite recipes.

+## License

+This project is licensed under the MIT License.